rhk7913/archlinux.github.io/index.md

 Hit finish, but do not power on the VM yet!
 You will need to alter a portion of one of the VM's file to ensure that the correct firmware is being used on the VM.

 Locate the folder that contains your VM files.
 Find the file with the virtual machine configuration (.vmx) extension.
-You may need to use a different platform to edit the file.
+You may need to use a different platform to edit the file instead of the default notetaking app on your computer.
 I chose to use Notepad++.

 Insert the following lines to lines 2 and 3 in the .vmx file and save your changes.